What Makes a Website Worth $8,500+ (From a Business Perspective)

 …it saves you time, energy, and emotional labor.

-That alone has real monetary value.
+That has real monetary value.

 It’s Designed to Grow With the Business

-A $6,500+ website isn’t built for “right now only.”
+An $8,500+ website isn’t built for “right now only.”

 It’s built so that: